2026 Festival Archive

 Brunswick, Maine

-Earth Day in Brunswick will bring people together for a day that is welcoming, educational, and fun.
-It makes space for families, students, nonprofits, businesses, and local agencies to celebrate Earth Day by learning, participating, and meeting neighbors who care about our planet.
+The 2026 Earth Day Festival in Brunswick brought people together for a welcoming, educational, and fun day of local action.
+It created space for families, students, nonprofits, businesses, and local agencies to connect around practical ways to protect our shared environment.

 Built for the whole community

-The Festival is designed to be approachable, upbeat, and intergenerational, with something to do whether you come for 20 minutes or stay all day.
+The 2026 Festival was designed to be approachable, upbeat, and intergenerational, with activities for people who dropped in briefly or stayed all day.

 Fun first, practical second

-Expect hands-on activities, talks, music, art, costumes, food, and practical ideas you can carry into everyday life all year long.
+Visitors explored hands-on activities, talks, music, art, food, and practical ideas they could carry into everyday life all year long.

 Free because the community supports it

-Business sponsors and individual supporters keep admission free for the public and for participating nonprofit and governmental organizations.
+Business sponsors and individual supporters helped keep admission free for the public and for participating nonprofit and governmental organizations in 2026.

-The Festival is presented by Sustainable Practice with a model built to reward the organizations that bring energy, learning, and fun to the day.
+The Festival is presented by Sustainable Practice using a community-powered model that supports organizations bringing energy, learning, and fun to the day.

 1